cbor-wg/cddl/draft-ietf-cbor-cddl.md

 A cut in this position means that once the map key matches the name part of an entry that matches and carries a cut, other potential matches for the key that occur in later entries in the group of the map are no longer allowed.
+In other words, when a group entry would pick a key/value pair based on just a matching key, it "locks in" the pick — this rule applies independent of whether the value matches as well, so when it does not, the entire map fails to match.
+So the
-(This rule applies independent of whether the value matches, too.)
-So the example above no longer matches the version modified with a cut.
+example above no longer matches the specification as modified with the cut.

 Since the desire for this kind of exclusive matching is so frequent, the ":" shortcut is actually defined to include the cut semantics.
 So